-Acoustic Treatment For Your Mixing Room (avg cost $200- $400) – Again, I can’t stress enough how important this is.
-You “NEED” to have some basic acoustic treatment in your mixing environment if you want to be able to turn out a professional mix.
+Acoustic Treatment - You NEED to have some basic acoustic treatment in your mixing environment if you want to be able to turn out a professional mix.
 It can cost anywhere from $200-$400.

 I want to give you a FREE mixing training course and help you get started with your training.